JONG1510/FPNA-python/AI agent_Chatbot/README.md

 # 🤖 AI Agent Portfolio

 Welcome to my collection of AI-driven automation projects.
-These agents are designed to bridge the gap between complex data/policies and user-friendly interaction.
+These agents are designed to bridge the gap between complex policies and user-friendly interaction.

 ## 📌 Table of Contents
 * [Gardens by the Bay Bot](#-gardens-by-the-bay-chatbot) - *Customer Service / Tourism*